-The property market in the PRC continued to rebound gradually, supported by the easing of administrative control policy, benchmark interest rate and reserve requirement rate cut as well as the easing of mortgage rule by the PRC government.
+The property market in the PRC has been improving gradually, supported by the easing of administrative control policy, benchmark interest rate and reserve requirement rate cut as well as the easing of mortgage rule by the PRC government.

-Despite the gradual easing of residential property rules and credit control policy, the property market did not recover quickly due to the high inventory level and oversupply of properties but weak market demand.
-This is supported by the data published by the National Bureau of Statistics which indicated that new home prices of 48 and 50 out of a statistical pool of 70 major PRC cities recorded a month-on-month drop in April and March 2015 respectively.
+The improvement in property market in the PRC is also evidenced by official data published by the National Bureau of Statistics, which indicated that new home prices of 65 out of a statistical pool of 70 major PRC cities recorded a month-on-month increase in April 2016, up from 62 cities in March 2016.

-Overall, supported by the change in the PRC government's macro policy and the adjustment of property developers' inventories to more reasonable levels, the Group expects the property market to remain relatively stable in 2015.
+Overall, supported by the changes in the PRC government's macro policy, we expect that the property market will remain relatively stable in 2016.